 Non-Technical Skills for Surgeons (NOTSS)

-The aim of the NOTSS project was to develop and test an educational system for assessment and training of non-technical skills in the intraoperative phase of surgery.
+The aim of the NOTSS project was to develop and test an educational system for assessment and training of non-technical skills in the intra-operative phase of surgery.
 NOTSS is a behaviour rating system based on a skills taxonomy that allows valid and reliable observation and assessment of four categories of surgeons' non-technical skill: situation awareness, decision making, communication & teamwork, and leadership.

 These are the essential non-technical skills surgeons need to perform safely in the operating room and NOTSS allows measurement of several ACGME (Accreditation Council for Graduate Medical Education) competencies, including professionalism, interpersonal and communication skills, and systems-based practice.
-The skills taxonomy can be used to structure training and assessment in this emerging area of surgical competence.
+The skills taxonomy can be used to structure training and assessment in this important area of surgical competence.

-This eLearning resource aims to fill the knowledge gap in undergraduate and postgraduate education of surgical trainees in behavioural aspects of surgical performance, so that surgeons of the future are available to identify, classify and aquire non-technical skills.
+This eLearning resource aims to fill the knowledge gap in undergraduate and postgraduate education of surgical trainees in behavioural aspects of surgical performance, so that surgeons of the future are available to identify, classify and acquire non-technical skills.
 Intended for those in the early stages of surgical training, it consists of an introductory video and 6 short eLearning modules.